Bondage Rope Tying 101

 Adjust and Tighten:

-- Using the remaining 30 feet of rope, weave it under the arms and loosely tie it above the breasts.
+- Weave the remaining 30 feet of rope under the arms and loosely tie it above the breasts.

 -